projecthamster/xfce4-hamster-plugin/README.md

 Common: `build-essential cmake intltool`

-Tested on Arch with xfce 4.16, Ubuntu 20.04 with xfce 4.14 and Debian Buster with xfce 4.12.
+Tested on Arch with xfce 4.18, Ubuntu 22.04 with xfce 4.16 and Debian Bookworm with xfce 4.18.
 Uses GTK+3 only, requires APIs that are not available before xfce 4.10.
-Support for older versions are in available in the git history.
+Support for older versions are available in the git history.
 Also seen running on Alpine and void (musl).

 ## Translators